itk-dev/openid-connect-bundle/README.md

 Before being able to use the bundle, you must have your own User entity and database setup.

-Once you have this, you need to configure bundle variables, create an authenticator class that extends `OpenIdLoginAuthenticator` and one that extends `LoginTokenAuthenticator`.
+Once you have this, you need to configure bundle variables and create an authenticator class that extends `OpenIdLoginAuthenticator`.

 ### Variable configuration

-In `/config/packages/` you need the following `itk_dev_openid_connect.yaml` file for configuring cache pool and OpenId Connect variables:
+In `/config/packages/` you need the following `itk_dev_openid_connect.yaml` file for configuring CLI login redirect upon success, cache pool and OpenId Connect variables:

 ```yaml
 itk_dev_openid_connect: